 Service accumulation for exhaust testing may be counted towards the preconditioning soak if the vehicle is within the test temperatures specified in Section 5.1 (a), fuel remains in the fuel system, and is not empty longer than one hour.
 If the preconditioning is complete during the service accumulation period, then it must be subjected to a 1-week presoak with fresh fuel at a temperature no higher than 95°F, prior to beginning any test sequence to measure hot soak or diurnal emissions.

 Alternatively, the fuel tank, fuel line system, and/or vapor vent line system can be preconditioned as separate components from the whole vehicle as long as the reason for the separate component preconditioning is accepted by CARB prior to vehicle certification and the components are subjected to the equivalent preconditioning required for a whole vehicle.
 Acceptance will be based on verification of good engineering judgement used to ensure components are subjected to conditions similar to what would be found on the vehicle during preconditioning.
 These conditions include, but are not limited to, physical deformations, fuel fill volume for tanks, and fuel reservoir for fuel hoses and related components.
-Vapor vent lines must be exposed to liquid fuel for component preconditioning.
+Vapor vent lines must be exposed to liquid fuel or fuel vapors from a fuel tank for component preconditioning.
 This requirement only applies to separate component preconditioning and not to the fuel system preconditioning that is connected to filled fuel tanks.
 All components that are installed on the vehicle must be attached as it would be on a factory production vehicle.

 If the fuel system is allowed to sit more than 6 weeks during any soak period, a 1-week Presoak (at the applicable conditions) must be conducted with fresh fuel before testing begins.
 The fresh fuel presoak can be counted as part of the applicable soak period, so long as the fuel system is empty less than one hour.